HoneyGol-Microsystems/riscv-dbg/README.md

+# riscv-dbg VESP fork
+This fork is intented to be used with VESP CPU cores.
+Wishbone translation layer from ibex_wb is adopted.
+There are 4 FuseSoC cores:
+- riscv-dbg: common base RTL
+- riscv-dbg-tb: simulation RTL
+- riscv-dbg-bscane: top core, Wishbone+BSCANE2 interfaces
+- riscv-dbg-jtag: top core, Wishbone+JTAG interfaces

+For synthesis, pick either riscv-dbg-bscane or riscv-dbg-jtag.
+For simulation, riscv-dbg-jtag and riscv-dbg-tb are required.
+These cores depend on [wb-modules](https://github.com/HoneyGol-Microsystems/wb-modules) and [PULP common cells](https://github.com/HoneyGol-Microsystems/pulp_common_cells).

+Original README follows...
 # RISC-V Debug Support for various Cores

 This module is an implementation of a debug unit compliant with the [RISC-V